College Senior Turns His Honda Civic Into a Self-Driving Car Using Free Hardware, Software

 It's not a terribly difficult problem to get to work 99.5% of the time, but with lives at risk most people aren't too happy with that number.
 The airline industry has a failure rate of 1 in 10^-13 deaths per passenger mile or something like that.

-The kids are alright (Score:3)
+The kids are alright (Score:4, Funny)

 Young people today are impressive.
 When I was a senior in college, I was turning milk bottles into bongs.